Skip to main content

 Where the leak usually starts

-The missing money usually is not in one big miss.
+The missing money is almost never in one big miss.
 It is in the handoffs.

-Most freelancers and consultants do not lose revenue because they forgot to work.
+Most freelancers and consultants don’t lose revenue because they forgot to work.
 They lose it because the record gets weaker as the week goes on.

 A cleaner path

-The goal is not to obsess over time.
-It is to keep the billing trail intact.
+The goal isn’t to obsess over time.
+It’s to keep the billing trail intact.

 FAQ